apache/druid/docs/data-management/cascading-reindexing.md

 ## Limitations

-- **MSQ engine only.** Cascading reindexing requires the MSQ compaction engine.
+- **MSQ task engine only.** Cascading reindexing requires the MSQ task engine.
 The native engine is not supported.
-- **Compaction supervisors only.** This feature is not available through Coordinator-duty-based auto-compaction.
+- **Compaction supervisors only.** This feature is not available for auto-compaction using Coordinator duties.
 - **No `partitionsSpec` in `tuningConfig`.** Partitioning is controlled exclusively by rules and defaults.
 Setting `partitionsSpec` inside `tuningConfig` causes a validation error.
 - **Granularity must not coarsen toward the present.** Segment granularity must stay the same or become finer as you move from older to newer data.
 For example, DAY to HOUR is valid; HOUR to DAY is not.
-- **`skipOffsetFromLatest` and `skipOffsetFromNow` are mutually exclusive.** You can set one or the other, but not both.
+- **`skipOffsetFromLatest` and `skipOffsetFromNow` are mutually exclusive.** You can set one or the other, not both.
 - **`ALL` segment granularity is not supported.** This is the same limitation as standard auto-compaction.

 ## Learn more